rsnakul2021/scalable_banking/README.md

-# ZetaAssn Question 3

-# Summary of Task
+# Full stack Banking App
 A RESTful API developed using Node.js, HTML and SQLlite that handles concurrent banking transactions - Debit, Credit, Creating new account and checking balance.
 The task handles atomicity and concurrency control.
 Supports banking transactions and throws error messages when transactions are inconsistent.

 # How to run?